EchoTeam/rebar-templates/service/MAKE.md

 ## make upgrade

-Generates an Erlang release upgrade upon what is currently in `rel/{service_name}` directory and apply the upgrade to the running node.
+Generates an Erlang release upgrade against what is currently in `rel/{service_name}` directory and apply the upgrade to the running node.
 For development environment only.